Isivile23/Data-Governance-Accelator/README.md

 #### Policies, Processes, and Standards

 * At the heart of data governance program are policies, processes, and standards that guide responsibilities and support uniformity across the organization.
-Each of this must be designed,developed
+Each of this must be designed,developed, and deployed.
+* Depending on the size and complexity of the organization.

+#### Metrics

+#### Tools

+#### Communication and Collarboration